Dealing with press and social media after a major incident

 On the other hand, we must recognise that the media have a responsibility to the public to report events quickly and to do so fairly and usually briefly.
 The journalist is not trying to catch you out but trying to get the best story possible.

-Advice to young people involved in Traumatic events about social media
+Advice on social media for young people involved in traumatic events

 Everyone uses social media to tell people about experiences – what you’ve been through, what you’ve seen, offering support and comfort, how to help and this is all good – it keeps those who know you in the loop about where you are and how you’re feeling, and it can increase public knowledge and understanding about events, from real witnesses at the scene.